twitter/scalding/scalding-repl/README.md

 and operate on Pipes as you would in a normal Scalding job.

 Pipes can be run in local or hdfs modes by calling the 'run()' method on it.
 Pipes can only be run once in the REPL.
-To run in hdfs mode, you need to have Hadoop installed, and available in your path.

 ## Tutorial0 in REPL Form
 We will show you how to define and run a Scalding job equivalent to the one